Krammeth/css-snippets/README.md

 # css-snippets
-a bunch of stuff I either have or use on my discord for easier imports
+a bunch of stuff I either have or use on my discord, for easier imports

 <table>